Northeastern United States: Industrial Revolution and modern times

-Following the Civil War, the Northeast would see a large economic boom and would become one of the most industrialized regions in the world.
-Many technological innovations would be made in the Northeast during this time.
-The Second Industrial Revolution would see the northeast grow massively, even more so than before the Civil War.
-Many cities in the Northeast would explode in population, with cities like Philadelphia and New York climbing over one million people, while other cities like Buffalo, Boston, and Pittsburgh would rise above half a million during this time.
+Following the Civil War, the Northeast saw a large economic boom and became one of the most industrialized regions in the world.
+Many technological innovations were made in the Northeast during this time.
+The Second Industrial Revolution saw the northeast grow massively, even more so than before the Civil War.
+Many cities in the Northeast exploded in population, with cities like Philadelphia and New York climbing over one million people, while other cities like Buffalo, Boston, and Pittsburgh rose above half a million during this time.

 New York City eventually grew to become one of the largest cities in the world by 1900.
-With the American involvement in both World Wars, the Northeast would become a large base of war production, with the Brooklyn Naval Yard producing many navy ships.
-Many worker strikes would occur in the states, including the Homestead strike in 1892.
-Many of these cities would see a peak population and industrial output in the aftermath of World War II in the 1950s.
+With the American involvement in both World Wars, the Northeast became a large base of war production, with the Brooklyn Naval Yard producing many navy ships.
+Many worker strikes occurred in the states, including the Homestead strike in 1892.
+Many of these cities saw a peak population and industrial output in the aftermath of World War II in the 1950s.

 Starting in the 1950s and continuing into the 21st century, a large industrial decline in the Northeast resulted in a depopulation of many Northeastern cities, many of which had not yet recovered from it into the 21st century.
 This led to the rise of programs of urban renewal and demolition of large parts of Northeastern cities during the mid and late 20th century.
 There has also been a large population shift to the Sun Belt states starting in the 1960s.

 New York state lost its claim to being the most populated state after it was surpassed by California in the 1970s.
-Some Northeastern cities, including New York City, have recovered from its decline in the mid-20th century.
+Some Northeastern cities, including New York City, have recovered from their decline in the mid-20th century.
 Many new information and service industries have risen in the northeast, which has led to a boom in the 21st century in some cities in the Northeast like Boston, New York, and Philadelphia.
 Some other cities like Hartford, Syracuse, and Buffalo still are declining though in the 21st century.
-Hurricane Sandy would impact much of the northeast in 2012, severely damaging much of the coast and causing flooding inland.
-The hurricane would directly impact New Jersey and caused large amounts of flooding in New York City.
+Hurricane Sandy impacted much of the northeast in 2012, severely damaging much of the coast and causing flooding inland.
+The hurricane directly impacted New Jersey and caused large amounts of flooding in New York City.

 Although the first settlers of New England were motivated by religion, since the 21st century, New England had become one of the least religious parts of the United States.
 In a 2009 Gallup survey, less than half of residents in Maine, Massachusetts, New Hampshire, and Vermont reported religion as an important part of their daily life.
 In a 2010 Gallup survey, less than 30% of residents in Vermont, New Hampshire, Maine, and Massachusetts reported attending church weekly, giving them the lowest church attendance among U.S. states.